 Update: there has not been tax extenders legislation passed for 2022.
 Much of what was in the 2020 legislation passed by Congress was through the end of 2021.
 I don’t expect we’ll see new legislation for 2022 until the very end of 2022, and it will likely be retroactive to the beginning of the year.
 Or, we could see no legislation at all.

 As we close in on the end of 2020, I wanted to remind readers of the restored tax breaks (officially referred to as “tax entenders”) for 2020, as you may still be able to take action on a few of these tax deductions and credits (e.g. the residential energy tax credits for non-business home projects) before the end of the year.
 And if not, at least be aware if you’re eligible for any while filing your taxes.
 The tax extenders have not been extended into 2021, yet, so it’s probably best to assume that they will not.
-Separate from these tax extenders, don’t forget that there is a 1-time $300 donation tax deduction available to non-itemized filers in 2020 – and you have until the end of the day, December 31st to make your donation.
+Separate from these tax extenders, don’t forget that there is a temporary universal donation tax deduction available to non-itemized filers (and the maximum donation deduction amount was increased for 2021).

 The tax extenders were retroactively restored for 2018 and 2019 and proactively for 2020 as part of the Further Consolidated Appropriations Act 2020 (H.R.
 1865) that was signed by Congress in December of 2019.